erickrr-bd/Telk-Alert/README.md

 # Applications
 ## Telk-Alert
-Telk-Alert is an application that mades searches by query string or aggregations in an specific ElasticSearch's index pattern, and when it found events or documents, those are sended to a Telegram channel.
+Telk-Alert is an application that mades searches using "query string" or "aggregations" in an specific ElasticSearch's index pattern, and when it found events or documents, those are sended to a Telegram channel.

 ![Telk-Alert](https://github.com/erickrr-bd/Telk-Alert/blob/master/screens/screen2.jpg)